percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Preconditions

+1. This is the example deployment suitable to be used for testing purposes in non-production environments.
+2. In this setup ETCD resides on the same hosts as Patroni.
+In production, consider deploying ETCD cluster on dedicated hosts or at least have separate disks for ETCD and PostgreSQL.
+This is because ETCD writes every request from the cluster to disk which can be CPU intensive and affects disk performance.
+See [hardware recommendations](https://etcd.io/docs/v3.6/op-guide/hardware/) for details.
-For this setup, we will use the nodes running on Ubuntu 20.04 as the base operating system and having the following IP addresses:
+3. For this setup, we will use the nodes running on Ubuntu 22.04 as the base operating system:

 | Node name     | Public IP address | Internal IP address
 |---------------|-------------------|--------------------